janaz/aws-lambda-node-runtime/README.md

 ## How to install?

+Prebuilt packages are available for use by any account in all AWS regions.
+Check the [releases page](https://github.com/janaz/aws-lambda-node-runtime/releases) for mor information.

 The following steps require `docker` and `docker-compose` to be installed on the system.

 The minimum `awscli` version is 1.16.67.